 The verses of the neglected poet James Schuyler seem to ramble, but they don’t really ramble; they seem dishevelled, but they aren’t; they seem miniaturist, but they contain whole worlds.
 Stephen Akey makes the case for your renewed attention.

 The inventor of the beloved Inspector Maigret was gigantically prolific – hundreds of novels, churned out at lightning speed (80 pages a day, according to the author himself) – and in this as in many other things, Georges Simenon was a world unto himself.

-Book reviewers are split on whether Toni Morrison’s new novel is a further triumph or a falling off.
-Or have these critics only found what they anticipated?
-We review the reviews, then we review the book.
+Book reviewers are split on whether Toni Morrison’s novel is a further triumph or a falling off.
+Or did these critics only find what they anticipated?
+We reviewed the reviews, then we reviewed the book.